Webinar

 Based on our strategic approach to creating diversified portfolios, guidelines are in place concerning the construction of portfolios and how investments should be allocated to specific asset classes based on client goals, objectives and tolerance for risk.
 Not all recommended asset classes will be suitable for every portfolio.
 Diversification and asset allocation do not guarantee returns or protect against losses.

 Past performance is no guarantee of future results.
 All performance data, while obtained from sources deemed to be reliable, are not guaranteed for accuracy.
 Indexes shown are unmanaged and are not available for direct investment.
 The S&P 500 Index consists of 500 widely traded stocks that are considered to represent the performance of the U.S. stock market in general.
 The Personal Consumption Expenditures (PCE) Price Index is a measure of the prices that people living in the United States, or those buying on their behalf, pay for goods and services.
 It is known for capturing inflation (or deflation) across a wide range of consumer expenses and reflecting changes in consumer behavior.
-The Russell 2000 Index measures the performance of the 2,000 smallest companies in the Russell 3000 Index and is representative of the U.S. small capitalization securities market.
+The Consumer Price Index is a measure that examines the weighted average of prices of a basket of consumer goods and services, such as transportation, food and medical care.
+It is one of the most frequently used statistics for identifying periods of inflation or deflation.

 U.S. Bank and its representatives do not provide tax or legal advice.
 Your tax and financial situation is unique.
 You should consult your tax and/or legal advisor for advice and information concerning your particular situation.